egpivo/gmv-forecaster/README.md

 ![Training Validation](data/assets/training-process-snapshot.png)

-## Forecast Results
+## Forecast
+### Workflow
+1. The process from the `start_date` to the `end_date` involves the following steps:
+   1. **Embedding Utilization**: Leverage user and store embeddings, adjusted for various dates, in conjunction with context embeddings from the trained model.
+   2. **Top-1 Store Prediction by FAISS**: Use FAISS to pinpoint the store where a user is most likely to transact, informed by EDA insights.
+   3. **GMV Estimation**: Calculate the expected daily user GMV using the established formula.

+2. Afterward, synthesize the findings to present a dual perspective: individual user behavior and daily aggregate trends.

+### Results
 - The forecasted GMV results are accessible as follows:
     - User GMV: Available in the file `results/user_gmv_20220101_20220131.csv`.
     - Daily GMV (YayYay): Located in `results/daily_gmv_20220101_20220131.csv`.

-Visualizations and further analysis can be found in the (notebook)[notebooks/forecast_analysis.ipynb].
-For this challenge, we might streamline the evaluation process.
-Nonetheless, specific evaluation functions are ready for implementation under `forecaster/evaluation/`.
+- Visualizations and further analysis can be found in the (notebook)[notebooks/forecast_analysis.ipynb].
+- While the evaluation process may be simplified for this challenge, the necessary evaluation functions are prepared for integration within `forecaster/evaluation/`.
+- It is recommended to assess the mean-squared errors of the GMV forecasts to gain a deeper understanding of the model's performance.

 ## Engineering
 ### High-Level Flow